PrefectHQ/prefect/docs/guides/push-work-pools.md

 In this guide you will:

-- Create a push work pool that sends work to Google Cloud Run or AWS ECS
+- Create a push work pool that sends work to Google Cloud Run, AWS ECS or Azure
 - Deploy a flow to that work pool
 - Execute our flow without having to run a worker or agent process to poll for flow runs

 ## Setup

 === "Google Cloud Run"

     To push work to Cloud Run, a GCP service account and an API Key are required.

     Create a service account by navigating to the service accounts page and clicking *Create*.
 Name and describe your service account, and click *continue* to configure permissions.